Skip to content

 This picture and the previous one were both taken with a drone

-Surely there are other places I don’t know about.
-If you’ve been there please write a comment with some useful info and I’ll update this article.
+Surely, there are other places I don’t know about.
+Please comment with useful info if you’ve been there, and I’ll update this article.

-As a last tip remember that if your main goal is to visit Yangshuo and Xingping to take good pictures is fundamental to choose the right months.
-Statistically, the months from November to January are the best: fewer overcast days and not much rain.
+As a last tip, remember that if your main goal is to visit Yangshuo and Xingping to take good pictures, it is fundamental to choose the right months.
+Statistically, November to January is the best: fewer overcast days and not much rain.

-Here you will find more pictures I took in Yangshuo and Xingping and here is my complete travel guide to China, very useful if it’s your first time in the country.
-Last but not least don’t forget to get a VPN before you leave, or you won’t be able to access most of the western websites.
+Here, you will find more pictures I took in Yangshuo and Xingping, and here is my complete travel guide to China.
+It is very useful if it’s your first time in the country.
+Last but not least, don’t forget to get a VPN before you leave, or you won’t be able to access most Western websites.

 3 thoughts on “The complete photographers guide to Xingping (兴坪) and Yangshuo (阳朔)”